Unity-Technologies/asset-auditing-tools/Documentation/AssetAuditor.md

       or automatically ignore user-data
  * Implement TestRunner tests
  * Conformity check - A way to check all profiles and see which have Assets that do not conform
+ * Try out property view with a multicolumnheader